cs107-lahg/cs107-FinalProject/docs/milestone2.md

 In our next milestone, we want to implement a Jacobian module to compute automatic differentiation for vector input of vector function.
 In order to do that, we will include a new module called Jacobian.

 We will also include a new module that implements the automatic differentiation reverse mode.
-The primary challenge would be the process of storing a whole computation graph described in mthe Background section.
+The primary challenge would be the process of storing a whole computation graph described in the Background section.